eclipsesource/tabris-js/doc/getting-started.md

 Getting Started
 ===============
 Welcome to tabris.js, the framework for developing native apps in JavaScript.
 For getting started you should log in to https://tabrisjs.com.
 It provides you with documentation and integrates with the tabris.js App.

 Installing the tabris.js App
 ----------------------------
-For the iOS APP you will have to [send us](mailto:care@eclipsesource.com?subject=UDID) the UDID of your iOS device ([here is how you find it](http://whatsmyudid.com/)).
+For the iOS APP you will have to send us the UDID of your iOS device ([here is how you find it](http://whatsmyudid.com/)).
 We will move the new iOS TestFlight Beta service shortly.

-For Android you will have to join our tabris.js Beta-Channel.
-Please join the Google Group [tabris-js-developer](https://groups.google.com/forum/#!forum/tabris-js-developer) and opt-in to the [beta channel](https://play.google.com/apps/testing/com.eclipsesource.tabris.js).
+For Android you will have to join our tabris.js Beta-Channel with the Google Account used on your device.
 Alternatively you can [download the apk here](http://download.eclipsesource.com/tabris.js/m4a/tabris.js-app-m4a.apk).
 For staying up to date you should use our Beta-Channel.

+You can simply use [this form](https://tabrisjs.com/developer-apps) to send us the required information.

 Explore
 -------
 The tabris.js developer app comes pre-configured with several examples.
 These examples demonstrate the power and flexibility of tabris.js.

 ![Android Developer App](img/examples.png)